MuninnDB

 MuninnDB exposes four interfaces:

-- MCP — Model Context Protocol.
-11 tools for Claude, Cursor, and any MCP-compatible agent.
+• MCP — Port 8750.
+Model Context Protocol for Claude, Cursor, Windsurf, and VS Code.